 There are about nine public beaches on Montserrat, including Bunkum Bay, Carr’s Bay, Foxes Bay, Isle Bay Beach/Old Road Bay, Lime Kiln Bay, Little Bay, Marguerita Bay, Rendezvous, and Woodlands Bay Beach.
 As a result of the volcanic eruption, most are black sand beaches.
 The only exception is Rendezvous Bay Beach, the island’s only white/brown sand beach.

 None of the beaches in Montserrat get crowded, so it’s a great way to get away and relax while taking in the beautiful scenery.
 Note that there are minimal facilities at most of the beaches; in fact, none have beach chairs.
 Bunkum Bay and Isle Bay both have one beach bar.
 Carr’s Bay has a number of nearby rum shops.
 Little Bay is the most developed, with quite a few restaurants and bars.
 But my favorite is Woodlands beach, pictured below.

 10. Attend one of Montserrat’s festivals

 So will you be considering Montserrat for your next Caribbean vacation?
-The island is not only of the most unique in the Caribbean but also one of the friendliest and safest in the region.
-You can get to Montserrat via 90-minute ferry or 20-minute flight via Fly Montserrat from nearby Antigua.
+The island is not only one of the most unique in the Caribbean but also one of the friendliest and safest in the region.
+You can get to Montserrat via a 15-minute flight via Fly Montserrat from nearby Antigua.

 For flight and hotel deals to Montserrat via Antigua & Barbuda, check out our Caribbean travel partner, Expedia.com.